Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 So they're a dishonest bunch of poops.

-One of the authors, Hink Brinkhaus of the University of Utrecht in the Netherlands, was not shy when he first pointed this out to reporters in 2004.
+One of the authors, Hink Brinkhaus of the University OF Utrecht in the Netherlands, was not shy when he first pointed this out to reporters in 2004.

-This week he said he remained confident the prospect was real.
+This week he said he remained confident.

-I was nearly crucified for talking about this by some of the more politically environmentally friendly people out there, but it is a fact.
+Dr Brinkhaus said I was nearly crucified for talking about this by some of the more politically environmentally friendly people out there, but it is a fact.

 If the oil exists, who is that?

-So they're doing all this research.
+Dr Brinkhaus, with this 90, so they're doing all this research.

 They found all this warming and cooling.